 Location Description /dev/sda1 Formatted and mounted as root (/) on all Linux and UNIX instance types.
 Formatted and mounted as C:\ on all Windows instance types. /dev/sda2 or xvdb (Windows) Formatted and mounted as /mnt on m1.small and c1.medium instances.
 Formatted and mounted on small Windows instance types. /dev/sda3 Formatted and mounted as /swap on m1.small and c1.medium instances on all Linux and UNIX instance types.
-Not available on Windows instances. /dev/sdb or xvdb (Windows) Formatted and mounted as /mnt on m1.large, m1.xlarge, c1.xlarge, m2.2xlarge, and m2.4xlarge Linux and UNIX instances.
-Formatted and mounted on m1.large, m1.xlarge, and c1.xlarge Windows instances. /dev/sdc or xvdc (Windows) Available on m1.large, m1.xlarge, c1.xlarge, m2.2xlarge, and m2.4xlarge Linux and UNIX instances.
-Formatted and mounted on m1.large, m1.xlarge, c1.xlarge, m2.2xlarge, and m2.4xlarge Windows instances. /dev/sdd or Available on m1.xlarge, c1.xlarge, and m2.4xlarge Linux and UNIX instances.
-Formatted xvdd (Windows) and mounted on m1.xlarge, c1.xlarge, and m2.4xlarge Windows instances. /dev/sde or xvde (Windows) Available on m1.xlarge, c1.xlarge, and m2.4xlarge Linux and UNIX instances.
-Formatted and mounted on m1.xlarge, c1.xlarge, and m2.4xlarge Windows instances.
+Not available on Windows instances. /dev/sdb or xvdb Formatted and mounted as /mnt on m1.large, m1.xlarge, and c1.xlarge Linux and UNIX instances.
+Formatted and mounted on m1.large, m1.xlarge, and c1.xlarge

+(Windows) Windows instances. /dev/sdc or xvdc (Windows) Available on m1.large, m1.xlarge, and c1.xlarge Linux and UNIX instances.
+Formatted and mounted on m1.large, m1.xlarge, and c1.xlarge Windows instances. /dev/sdd or xvdd (Windows) Available on m1.xlarge and c1.xlarge Linux and UNIX instances.
+Formatted and mounted on m1.xlarge and c1.xlarge Windows instances. /dev/sde or xvde (Windows) Available on m1.xlarge and c1.xlarge Linux and UNIX instances.
+Formatted and mounted on m1.xlarge and c1.xlarge Windows instances.